php-fig/fig-standards/proposed/PSR-sql.md

 - .sql files MUST NOT be used inside the DOCUMENT ROOT
 - Query declaration MUST use single quotes
-- Query declaration SHOULD use `nowdoc` for PHP 5.3 using SQL to add syntax higlight functionality
+- Query declaration SHOULD use `nowdoc` for PHP 5.3 using SQL to add syntax higlight
 - When the query is executed inside a class method the query variables SHOULD be stored in private propertys.
 This will allow to keep the queries separated from the methods definition
 - When used inside a function, queries SHOULD be declared at the beggining of the function definition.
 This will allow to keep the queries separated from the function definition